Winc’s Social Agenda.

 With a ‘First Nations First’ employment strategy, every dollar spent with Mandura works even harder, creating a strong ripple effect in First Nations communities.
 Winc’s contribution to the joint venture is its procurement scale, supply chain logistics and sharing of industry expertise and mentoring.

 Pauline E. McLeod was born in Delegate, Southern NSW.
 She was a member of the Stolen Generation and was removed from her natural family in 1962.
 In 1986 she returned home and became an author, master storyteller, cultural learning educator, director and performer.

-Popularly known as `Pauline from Play School’, she was one of the first Indigenous performers to appear regularly on a nation-wide television show in Australia.
+Popularly known as `Pauline from Play School’, she was one of the first First Nations performers to appear regularly on a nation-wide television show in Australia.
 Throughout her lifetime Pauline presented her cultural stories at schools, working with children and youth from preschool to high school grades.
 She was also a guest lecturer in Aboriginal studies at TAFE colleges and universities throughout New South Wales and a storyteller at the Opera House, Australian Museum and the National Gallery in Canberra.

 Roderick McLeod, Pauline’s brother, is the Founder of the Pauline E. McLeod Foundation.
 Under his leadership, the Foundation seeks to continue Pauline’s journey of building acceptance, understanding and healing with a focus on creating opportunities for the next generation.

 We’re committed to a reconciled Australia, and to building an organisation that integrates awareness and knowledge of First Nations peoples and culture into our business practices.